Picbridge/OpenGL/README.md

 ### Spatial Partitioning

-  -Octree: Adaptive octree in top-down fashion.
+  - Octree: Adaptive octree in top-down fashion.
 Shows all levels of the octree in different colors

-  -BST Tree: Shows all leaf nodes of the BSP tree in a different color
+  - BST Tree: Shows all leaf nodes of the BSP tree in a different color

   ![Partitioning](https://github.com/Picbridge/Spatial_partitioning/blob/main/gif/Partition.gif)